MoOx/phenomic/docs/content/contributing/index.md

 ava src/PageContainer/__tests__/*
 ```

-When you think you are done with your update, remember to run `yarn test`.
+When you think you are done with your update, remember to run either `npm test` or `yarn test`.
 Anyway, CI will warn us if something goes wrong.

 ---